farmdawgnation/lift-js-example/README.md

 with some custom JsCmds, and it did not.
 This may not be unintended behavior, but it wasn't something we expected - so this might be a case where some added documentation or the like may be appropriate.

+Most browsers don't seem to notice the difference, but in jQuery 1.7 the implementation of globalEval was changed for Internet Explorer.
+IE9+ appears to handle multiple lines without semicolons just fine, as it is valid JavaScript, yet IE8 chokes and throws errors.

+So, if you're having problems with IE8 not liking JavaScript you send down via a `partialUpdate()`, there's a good chance you're doing something like this in your project.

 ## Running this Project

-This project was built with SBT 0.7.
+This project was built with Lift 2.4 final and SBT 0.7.

 As expected, updating the internal sbt goodness is doable with `sbt update` and to build and run the project, simply run `sbt compile && sbt` and then `jetty-run` at the prompt.
 Navigate to localhost:8080 and open up